CSV Import

 The plugin has the following features:

-Preparing for CSV Import
+Prepare for a CSV Import

 The best option is usually to use spreadsheet software (Excel, Google Sheets, Numbers) to create and organize your data.
 These programs can export a spreadsheet into CSV format, and will handle all the necessary escaping and quoting for you.
+When a file is saved from Google Sheets, it will automatically be put into the UTF-8 character set necessary for CSV Import.

 However, if you're creating or editing your data by hand, there are a few things to keep in mind:

-• You can specify a unique delimiter for columns, files, tags, and elements.
+- You can specify a unique delimiter for columns, files, tags, and elements.
 Once you do, be sure to be consistent in formatting.

-• Remember, every row represents one item, and all items in the file must be the same item type.
+- Remember, every row represents one item, and all items in the file must be the same item type.

-• Look over the Dublin Core and Item Type metadata to be sure you can easily map the fields in your CSV file to the Omeka installation.
+- Look over the Dublin Core and Item Type metadata to be sure you can easily map the fields in your CSV file to the Omeka installation.
 Make any modifications in fields or types as necessary.

-• It is possible to import files housed in a digital repository by adding the URL to that specific file in a column representing a file.
+- It is possible to import files housed in a digital repository by adding the URL to that specific file in a column representing a file.
 You may import more than one file per item, by comma separating the urls within a cell.
 You must use a permanent link for this step.

 A quick note about CSV formats and importing: The column delimiter is the basic building block of the CSV file, and it is a comma by default.